 - e.
 SSC's General Partner Interest in SJTC.
 The IRS had argued that SSC's 10 percent general partner interest in SJTC should be valued as a nonoperating asset and a controlling interest by valuing it at simply 10 percent of the value of SJTC, rather than on the basis of expected distributions as in Mr. Reilly's DCF valuation.
 Consistently with its view of SSC and SJTC as a single business enterprise, the court rejected that argument. - f.
 Discount for Lack of Marketability.
 The court noted that only 5 percent separated Mr. Reilly (35 percent) and the IRS's expert (30 percent) on the subject of lack-of-marketability discounts.
 The court adds that "Respondent contends that Mr. Reilly's 35% discount for lack of marketability was excessive and that he did not explain sufficiently how he arrived at the discount."
 There is no further elaboration of how the IRS found 35 percent to be excessive or how it defended its own expert's conclusion of 30 percent.
-If that is a true portrayal of the IRS's role on this issue, then the IRS must simply have been tired by this point.

-To the allegation that Mr. Reilly had not sufficiently explained how he arrived at a 35 percent discount, the court replied "We disagree" and provided a whole paragraph summarizing what Mr. Reilly had done (quoted in Part 4.e below).
+To the allegation that Mr. Reilly had not sufficiently explained how he arrived at a 35 percent discount, the court replied "We disagree" and provided a whole paragraph summarizing what Mr. Reilly had done (quoted in paragraph 4.e below).
 It then pointed out: